Xiao Zhan: 2019–2020: Breakthrough

-Xiao starred in The Wolf as Ji Chong, alongside Darren Wang and Li Qin, and the series was released on Tencent Video, iQiyi, and Youku on 19 November 2020.
-The series topped the popularity indexes in Mainland China since its release and surpassed 500 million views on a single platform within 11 days.
+Xiao starred in The Wolf as Ji Chong, alongside Darren Wang and Li Qin, and was released on Tencent Video, iQiyi, and Youku on 19 November 2020.
+The series topped the popularity indexes in mainland China since its release and surpassed 500 million views on a single platform within 11 days.
 As of December 2020, the total number of viewership on the three platforms has exceeded 1 billion, with an average daily view of nearly 100 million.